 After all, sports injuries can not only ruin your sports career, but also ruin your life by leaving you disabled or disfigured.
 Causes of sports injuries vary from one can to another, but our Riverside sports injury attorney at JML Law has outlined the most common causes behind sports traumas.

-Training too often, training at high intensity, or having inadequate recovery time between trainings can cause overtraining, which in turn can result in sports injuries.
+Training too often, training at high intensity, or having inadequate recovery time between training can cause overtraining, which in turn can result in sports injuries.

 Our best sports injury attorneys in Riverside outline the most common symptoms of overtraining: